magore/hp85disk/README.md

   * *aptitude install --with-recommends avr-gcc avr-libc binutils-avr gdb-avr avrdude*

-## Building Doxygen documenation for the project - optional
+## Building Doxygen documentation for the project - optional
   * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*
   * *If you omit this you will have to update the Makefile to omit the steps*